JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ## Non conformity with AAAP

 ### BRE Sunlight/Daylight
 Show in detail how the private high-rise blocks on the park front will seriously affect daylight in the affordable units behind.

 ### Sustainable Energy
 Show how the sustainable energy requirements of the AAAP are not being adhered to - ie. biomass (see draft blog on phase 1a missing biomass)

+[This press release](http://www.24housing.co.uk/news/first-new-homes-completed-on-aylesbury-estate/) says that biomass was to be provided on phase 1a but we know from classeur blog post that biomass was never provided.

 ### Cycling Infrastructure
 What does the AAAP say about cycling infrastructure and other transport infrastructure?